Manufacturing — Claiming Employer Negligence

 Claim compensation for an injury or illness from work with our solicitors.

-There have been an estimated 79,000 manufacturing employees suffering from a new or aggravated illness or disease they attribute to their workplace environment.
-There is also a high rate of asbestos exposure cases with numbers second only to construction.
+There have been an estimated 79,000 manufacturing employees suffering from a new or aggravated illness they attribute to their workplace environment.
+There is also a high rate of asbestos exposure cases, with numbers second only to construction.
 In the same year, there was 61,000 employees sustaining injuries from accidents that weren’t life-threatening.
 During that time, 26 manufacturing staff died, mostly from falling from a height, making contact with machines or being hit by falling/moving objects.
 We have years of experience successfully claiming compensation for employees in manufacturing.

 Regardless of what manufacturing job you have — or how you’ve suffered — speak to our team if the problem is a result of your employer or workplace.
 We can help you build a case for compensation on a no win, no fee* basis.
 Our team is available 24/7 on 08082391859 and will give you a free claim assessment and guide you through your claim with expert advice and knowledge of the pitfalls of working in manufacturing.